ShadySamaan/ibm-content-navigator-samples/EmbeddedViewerPlugin/ReadMe.md

 # EmbeddedViewerPlugin

 The EmbeddedViewer Plugin also known as Content Viewer widget which is available in IBM Content Navigator, presents a tabbed viewing user interface, where multiple documents can be opened.
 In this widget, each document is opened within a new tab.
-However, Options are available for splitting/opening a second copy of the tabs either vertically or horizontally.
+However, options are available for splitting/opening a second copy of the tabs either vertically or horizontally.
 This makes it possible to open two different documents side-by-side.

 The EmbeddedViewer Plugin widget also provides access to view the document properties, or to add comments to a document – where supported.
 The widget has the capability to recognize when a document requested to be viewed is already opened in a tab.
 Instead of opening a new tab, the widget brings the correct tab to the foreground.
 For more information, follow the link in the [additional references](#additional-references) section.